ChrisGergle/SpaceMedia/README.md

 Videos like "how it all began."

 ## Known Issues
- - Will randomly move onto another video during idle time
+ - Will move onto another video during idle time.
+This may be due to rpi hardware delaying the loop until track ends.

 ## Version Issues